mosaic-group/openfpm-website/src/building.md

 _*optional if openfpm_numerics is disabled_

 OpenFPM uses [GPUDirect RDMA](https://docs.nvidia.com/cuda/gpudirect-rdma/index.html) to move data from one GPU to another GPU (intranode and extranode) without moving the data to host.
 This feature requires that OpenMPI is compiled with CUDA support.
 It can without this feature as well using GPUDirect of an old version (1.0).
 In practice it requires that MPI works with host pinned memory allocated with CUDA.
 This feature has been introduced with CUDA 5.0 in 2010.
 At best of our knowledge this feature should work without special compilation options for OpenMPI.
 On the other end we found several problems with GPUDirect v1.0 and Infiniband cards, when OpenMPI is not compiled with CUDA support.
 If you are on a super-computer or a machine you did not set-up, we suggest to re-install OpenMPI with CUDA support using the options suggested.
 Alternatively you can use the OpenMPI already provied.

+**If any of the OpenFPM dependencies is available system-wide the building from source step can be skipped!**

 The following script installs OpenFPM dependencies to the directory `/home/test/openfpm_dependencies`, compiled libraries and headers of OpenFPM to `/home/test/openfpm_install`, uses _gcc_ toolkit, _4_ cores and no gpu support for OpenMPI.
 ```sh